Microsoft-Web/HOL-MVC4Fundamentals/HOL.md

 <a name="Exercise2" />
 ### Exercise 2: Creating a Controller ###

 In this exercise, you will learn how to create a Controller to implement simple functionality of the Music Store.
-That controller will define action methods to handle each specific request:
+That controller will define action methods to handle each of the following specific requests:

 - A listing page of the music genres in the Music Store